mynameisKaiser/Competitive-Wikipedia/README.md

 See the [open issues](placeholderlink) for a full list of proposed features (and known issues).
 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are **_greatly appreciated_**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
-2. Create your Feature Branch (`placeholder`) link template: git checkout -b feature/AmazingFeature
+2. Create your Feature Branch (`git checkout -b feature/YourFeature`)
-3. Commit your Changes (`placeholder`) link template: git commit -m 'Add some AmazingFeature'
+3. Commit your Changes (`git commit -m 'Add YourFeature'`)
-4. Push to the Branch (`placeholder`) link template: git push origin feature/AmazingFeature
+4. Push to the Branch (`git push origin feature/YourFeature`)
 5. Open a Pull Request
 ## License

 Distributed under the MIT License.
 See [MIT License](https://opensource.org/licenses/MIT) for more information.
 ## Contact

-Your Name - [@placeholderhandle](placeholderlink) - kaisert2027@student.cis.edu.hk
+Your Name - [@theres13letters](placeholderlink) - kaisert2027@student.cis.edu.hk

 Project Link: [placeholderlink)
 ## Acknowledgments